- List of Exhibits

 Camp will run from 9am to 3pm at the Brazos Valley Museum of Natural History.

-Before and after camp will be offered for an additional fee.
+Before and after camp is available for an additional fee.

 Don’t miss this one-of-a-kind experience!